runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 scarce.
 Wolf 'fae packs are comprised of 70% natural shapeshifters, 20% direbeasts, and 10% non-shapeshifter humans

+All the mhid'fae clans - wolf, bear, and seal - periodically gather to exhange news and goods at an Aeldar fae ruin incorporating a dragon skull.

+### Bear Clan

+In the far northwest of Mhidda, there is a small community of fae who first took the form of bears long ago, during the origin of the midh fae.
+Initially, their animal forms were quite tiny, but over the course of several generations they gradualy became indistinguishable from the regular bears found throughout northern Mhidda.
+This size increase carried through to their human form, and they are now 8-9 ft tall giants when not in bear form.
+Most 'daal and many 'midh believe they don't exist and believe the rumors of giants to be merely rumors.

+The bear clan is fairly peaceful, subsisting as mostly as gatherers, and also cultivate behives and berry patches.
+Of the Midh fae, they are perhaps the most sophisticated architects, building large houses out of rough-hewn wood.

+They also craft clothing out of cedar bark, with some fur and leather if they can trade it from the wolf fae.

+### Selkies
+A few clans of seal shapeshifters in the far north.
+Culturally similar to inuit.
+Most similar to the 'midh and wolf fae.
+Form large communities of 100-200 individuals, may also include wolf fae.
+Trades fish to wolf fae in exchange for furs and leather, and to bear fae in exchange for honey, berries, and wood.

 ## Jungle Tribes (Xhal'fae)

 Originating from the Æl'xhal, inhabit the jungle in the northwestern